nishadbhumika/nishadbhumika/README.md

 - ✅ Built multi-agent LLM testing systems for HP using LangChain, GPT-4, and Claude
 - ⚙️ Automated complex test workflows using GenAI-powered agents, reducing manual effort by 60%
-- 🧪 Integrated traditional Selenium/RestAssured tests into agentic pipelines
+- 🧪 Integrated traditional Selenium/RestAssured tests into Agentic pipelines
 - 🧠 Used AI tools like GitHub Copilot and ChatGPT to accelerate automation development by 80%
 - 📊 Worked across domains: Banking, Finance, Printing